 For students who took the SAT, the 25th percentile score was 1070.
 The 75th percentile score was 1280.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.
 Still, at the 25th percentile, your chances of getting in are in the low single digits.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.

-As we said, admission to VCU is mildly competitive.
 Even if VCU is your dream school, and even if you’re in the 75th percentile, you’ll still want to make sure you apply to a wide variety of schools to ensure you’ll gain admission somewhere.